xixixao/gump/README.md

   'build/js'
 ```

 This is useful when you need intermediate files.
-For example, [Browserify] combines Javascript into a single file (I recommend using [RequireJS] instead), so we tell `watch` to reload the browser only when the whole bundle is finished compiling.
+For example, [Browserify] combines Javascript into a single file (I recommend using [RequireJS] instead), so `watch` will reload the browser only when the whole bundle is finished compiling.

 ```coffee
 watch 'browserify',